Jimmyrakesh/IUK-Library-Course-Guide---Spring-2026-/colleges/arts/arab-101.md

-# ARAB 101 – Principles of Arabic Grammar
+# College of Arts

-**College:** Arts
-**Semester:** Spring 2026
-**Faculty:** To be confirmed

-## Course Purpose
-This course introduces foundational concepts of Arabic grammar, supporting linguistic accuracy and analytical reading skills.

-## Required Textbook
-- To be confirmed

-## Recommended Reading
-- To be confirmed

-## Databases
-- E-Marefa

-## Open Access Resources
+This section contains course resource guides for the College of Arts.

-- Arabic Online Collections (ACO)
+- Arabic Language & Literature
-- Open Textbook Library

-## Research & Study Support
-Students are encouraged to use peer-reviewed academic sources available through library databases.
+- English Language & Literature
+- Sociology & Social Services
+- Media & Communication